 6. Ronald Reagan Monument

 American travelers may appreciate a stop at the Ronald Reagan monument on Ronald Reagan Street while touring Warsaw.
-In 2011, a monument was erected to honor the 40th President of the United States in his role for supporting the Polish anti-communist movement in Poland.
+In 2011, a monument was erected to honor the 40th President of the United States in his role in supporting the Polish anti-communist movement in Poland.
 The monument faces the United States Embassy in Warsaw’s Embassy Row.

 Location: Ujazdów Avenue across the street from the Embassy of the United States in the Śrómieście district